holdex/developers/docs/LEAVE_POLICY.md

 - start and end dates, and
 - leave reason.

 The Leave Request must be submitted more than 2 weeks in advance (except for sick leave).

 #### Paid Leave

-Member is granted 14 days paid time off allowance (including holidays, sick leave, personal leave).
+Member is granted 14 days paid time off allowance (including holidays, sick leave, personal leave) if member has been with the company for at least 9 months.

-Paid Leave is granted if:

-- member has been with the company for at least 6 months, and

 Member can carry over 3 unused Paid Leave days into the following [Year of Service](#year-of-service).

-#### Unpaid Leave

-The Member can request unpaid time off.
+In case of the agreement termination up to 5 unused Paid Leave days can be compensated

 ### Approve or Reject Request